fab-zio/indecision/README.md

-# indecision app
+# Indecision app
+It is a different to do list for making a decision
-React App for decision making
+No Backend create by React App

 ### Installation
-> npm install
+> Yarn install
+> Yarn dev server